Fear of Adulting: I’m 21 But I Still Don’t Feel Like an AdultReading Time: 7 minutes

 If 21-year-olds are not ready to make adult decisions, does that mean they’re not ready to handle their new status in regard to alcohol?
 The research on this topic is mixed.
 Overall, statistics show that drinking declines among those 21 and over, according to the CDC.
 But that doesn’t mean that this age group is making good decisions about drinking: One study found that even though alcohol intake decreased among legal drinkers aged 21–23, driving after drinking increased.

-In addition, one recent study found that the median age when young people begin drinking and using drugs is increasing.
+In addition, one recent study found that the median age when young people begin drinking and using drugs is going up.
 While that’s good news in terms of adolescent health trends, it means that emerging adults may be at higher risk of abusing alcohol or party drugs.

 In fact, Arnett’s research found that emerging adulthood—not adolescence—represents the peak point for risky behavior, including binge drinking, reckless driving, and substance abuse.
 That’s because 20-somethings have less parental supervision than they did as teenagers, and are not yet constrained by the responsibilities that come with adulthood.
 But that’s not true for all young adults: a new study found that young people ages 18–29 who self-identify as adults are less likely to engage in risky behaviors.